Ayumi-Smith/appointments-etl-pipeline/README.md

 - Aggregates:
   - Daily appointments per clinic
 - Writes results to SQLite.
+- Sends a notification in case of warning or error.
 - Tracks file processing status to ensure idempotency and safe re-runs.

 ## Tech stack